Mulligan Stew (novel): Intertextual allusions

+Critical commentary

+According to John Wells, writing for the journal Critique: Studies in Contemporary Fiction "...
+Gilbert Sorrentino's novel Mulligan Stew declares an end to modernism and reactivates the concept of modernism through parody, which Fredric Jameson has deemed impossible in postmodern culture.
+This essay demonstrates that Sorrentino's negation of modernist tropes enables readers to relearn what those tropes are and how literary montage compels readers to undergo a mimetic experience and consequently understand that which cannot be reduced to a determinate concept."

 Reviews

 Mulligan Stew was widely reviewed on first publication.
 McPherson quotes excerpts from 72 reviews.
 According to the New York Times Mulligan Stew was Sorrentino's commercially most successful novel and named one of the best books of 1979 by the New York Times Book Review.